markjaquith/login-logo/readme.txt

 3. Upload the PNG image to your WordPress content directory (`/wp-content/`, by default), and name the file `login-logo.png`.

+4. If you have a multisite install with more than one network, you can also use `login-logo-network-{NETWORK ID}.png` to assign a different login logo to each network.

-4. Done!
+5. Done!
 The login screen will now use your logo.

 == Screenshots ==